Film and TV drama

 Get a degree:

 It’s by no means essential.
-But if you want one, have a look at ScreenSkills’ list of recommended courses and select ones in film and TV, visual art or design.
-We recognise courses with our Tick award where they offer training in the relevant fields, dedicate time to building a portfolio, and have strong links with the film and TV drama industries.
+But if you want one, have a look at ScreenSkills’ list of recommended courses in film and TV.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the film and TV industries.

 Go to ScreenSkills’ events like Open Doors to meet people working in art departments.
 Show them your portfolio and give them your number.